JohnnyBeProgramming/pi-zero/README.md

 # Installation steps

-To simplify and streamline the installation, the `install.sh` was created to allow us to automate most of the setup of the pi zero.
+To simplify and streamline the installation process, we created the `install.sh` script, to install required dependencies and setup the pi zero for use.

 ## Option 1: From your host machine, install over ssh
 ```bash